Aung San Suu Kyi: 2021 arrest

+2021–present: Trials and formal imprisonment

 On 24 May 2021, Aung San Suu Kyi appeared in person in court for the first time since the coup to face the "incitement to sedition" charge against her.
 During the 30-minute hearing, she said that she was not fully aware of what was going on outside as she had no access to full information from the outside and refused to respond on the matters.
-She was also quoted on the possibility of her party's forced dissolution as "Our party grew out of the people so it will exist as long as people support it."
+She was also quoted on the possibility of her party's forced dissolution as "Our party grew out of the people, so it will exist as long as people support it."
 In her meeting with her lawyers, Aung San Suu Kyi also wished people "good health".

-On 2 June 2021, it was reported that the military had moved her (as well as Win Myint) from their homes to an unknown location.

 On 10 June 2021, Aung San Suu Kyi was charged with corruption, the most serious charge brought against her, which carries a maximum penalty of 15 years' imprisonment.
 Aung San Suu Kyi's lawyers say the charges are made to keep her out of the public eye.

-On 14 June 2021, the trial against Aung San Suu Kyi began.
+On 14 June, the trial against Aung San Suu Kyi began.
 Any conviction would prevent her from running for office again.
 Aung San Suu Kyi's lawyers attempted to have prosecution testimony against her on the sedition charge disqualified but the motion was denied by the judge.

-On 13 September 2021, court proceedings were to resume against her, but it was postponed due to Aung San Suu Kyi presenting "minor health issues" that impeded her from attending the court in person.
+On 13 September, court proceedings were postponed owing to Aung San Suu Kyi presenting "minor health issues" that impeded her from attending the court in person.

 On 4 October 2021, Aung San Suu Kyi asked the judge to reduce her times of court appearances because of her fragile health.
 Aung San Suu Kyi described her health as "strained".
 In November, the Myanmar courts deferred the first verdicts in the trial without further explanation or giving dates.
 In the same month, she was again charged with corruption, related to the purchase and rental of a helicopter, bringing the total of charges to nearly a dozen.

-On 6 December 2021, Suu Kyi was sentenced to 4 years in jail.
+On 6 December, Suu Kyi was sentenced to 4 years in jail.
 Suu Kyi, who is still facing multiple charges and further sentences, was sentenced on the charge of inciting dissent and violating COVID-19 protocols.
 Following a partial pardon by the chief of the military government, Aung San Suu Kyi's four-year sentence was reduced to two years' imprisonment.